Our Blog

 The opportunity of a lifetime

 All the promises made by our trainers before I was enrolled into the programme were fulfilled.
-We were matched with sponsors and received monthly financial support.
+We were matched with supporters and received monthly financial support.
 We were given back our confidence through the training on rights.
 We were taught business and vocational skills to start and manage a profitable business.
 At the start of the programme I had no means of earning an income.
 We learned how to form support networks and now we all have individual bank accounts - something I would never have thought of while living my old life.

 In addition to all of this, we received packages of health and food items twice - in June and September -- to cushion the effect of the challenges we experienced during the COVID-19 lockdown.